 While a large number of people find electrotherapy helpful, others do not.
 The medical literature on electrotherapy's effectiveness has been mixed, and not all electrotherapy treatments are supported by research.

 In This Article:

-Electrotherapy devices can be expensive.
+Electrotherapy devices range in cost from less than $30 to hundreds of dollars.
 Several of the newer products are available over the counter, offering flexibility for those who can afford them.
 Devices sold without a prescription are often not covered by insurance, but people with health savings accounts may be able to apply funds from these accounts toward the cost.
-Whenever possible, it is advised that an individual try out the therapy before purchasing an electrotherapy device.
+Trying electrotherapy in a medical or physical therapy setting before purchasing a unit may be helpful, since the therapy does not work for everyone.
 In some cases, a device can be returned if the treatment is not helpful, so saving the receipt is advised.

 The Food and Drug Administration (FDA) verifies that these medical devices are safe to use, but does not test whether the devices are effective.
 Interestingly, the FDA process for approving a medical device is less rigorous than the approval process for drugs, which requires the pharmaceutical company to show evidence of a drug's effectiveness before introducing it to the market.

 When Electrotherapy Is Advised

 Electrotherapy is typically used in conjunction with other treatments, rather than by itself.
 For people undergoing physical therapy, electrotherapy may alleviate pain sufficiently for an individual to participate more actively in targeted exercises.
 Electrotherapy is among pain relief options gaining attention as the potential risks and side effects of opioid (narcotic) medications have become more apparent.